'Alligator Alcatraz' migrant jail could halt construction over environmental concerns

 MIAMI — (AP) — Construction of a makeshift immigrant detention center in the Florida Everglades dubbed " Alligator Alcatraz " could be halted indefinitely as a federal judge considered Wednesday whether the hasty development on sensitive wetlands violates environmental laws.

-Last week, U.S. District Judge Kathleen Williams ordered a two-week halt on additional construction at the site while witnesses continued to testify in the case.
+Last week, U.S. District Judge Kathleen Williams ordered a two-week halt on additional construction at the site while witnesses testify.
 The first phase of “Alligator Alcatraz” opened in July and less than 1,000 detainees were being held there as of last week.

-The temporary order doesn't include any restrictions on law enforcement or immigration enforcement activity at the center, which was quickly built two months ago at a lightly used, single-runway training airport.
-It's designed to eventually hold up to 3,000 detainees in temporary tent structures.
+The temporary order doesn't include any restrictions on law enforcement or immigration enforcement activity at the center, which was built two months ago at a lightly used, single-runway training airport.
+It's designed to eventually hold up to 3,000 detainees.

 President Donald Trump toured the detention center last month and suggested it could be a model for future lockups nationwide as his administration races to expand the infrastructure necessary for increasing deportations.

-Attorneys and people held there say worms turn up in the food, toilets don't flush and flood floors with fecal waste, while mosquitoes and other insects are everywhere.
 Inside the compound's large white tents, rows of bunkbeds are surrounded by chain-link cages.
-Detainees are said to go days without showering or getting prescription medicine, and they are only able to speak by phone to lawyers and loved ones.
+People held there say worms turn up in the food, toilets don't flush and flood floors with fecal waste, while mosquitoes and other insects are everywhere.
 At times the air conditioners abruptly shut off in the sweltering heat.

-The order temporarily barred the installation of any new industrial-style lighting, as well as any paving, filling, excavating, fencing or erecting additional buildings, tents, dormitories or other residential or administrative facilities.
-The judge is considering whether additional construction should be stopped for good.
+Detainees are said to go days without showering or getting prescription medicine, and can only speak to lawyers and loved ones by phone.

 Environmental groups and the Miccosukee Tribe want the judge to issue a preliminary injunction to halt operations and further construction, which they say threatens environmentally sensitive wetlands that are home to protected plants and animals and would reverse billions of dollars’ worth of environmental restoration.